Dhruv-Darji/Dhruv-Darji/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Python.
-- 🌱 I’m currently learning Natural Prossesing Language.
+- 🌱 I’m currently learning Natural Language Processing.
 - 👯 I’m looking to collaborate on Opensource projects.
 - 💬 Ask me about App & Web Development.
 - 📫 You can reach me at darjidhruv127@gmail.com